signalogic/SigSRF_SDK/pktlib_readme.md

 #define DS_PKT_INFO_FRAGMENT_SAVE             /* if packet IP header contains fragmentation info save fragment to pktlib internal fragment list using header's Identification field */
 #define DS_PKT_INFO_FRAGMENT_REMOVE           /* if packet IP header contains fragmentation info remove fragment from pktlib internal list using header's Identification field */
 #define DS_PKT_INFO_REASSEMBLY_GET_PACKET     /* retrieve fully reassembled packet in pInfo and return the reassembled packet's length.
-This flag should only be specified if a previous call to DSGetPacketInfo() with the DS_PKT_INFO_FRAGMENT_SAVE flag has returned a flag value indicating a fully re-assembled packet is available */
+This flag should only be specified if a previous call to DSGetPacketInfo() with DS_PKT_INFO_FRAGMENT_SAVE has returned a DS_PKT_INFO_RETURN_XXX value indicating a fully re-assembled packet is available */

 /* the following flags are returned by DSGetPacketInfo() when uFlags contains DS_PKT_INFO_PKTINFO or DS_PKT_INFO_FRAGMENT_xxx flags */